GDPR and Your Business: What you Need to Know

 Are you ready for the GDPR in your business?

 Cybersecurity remains a major issue for digital commerce world.
-In the U.S. cybercrime costs business owners millions of dollars every year and has even led to the collapse of several startups.
+In the U.S. cybercrime costs business owners millions of dollars every year and has even led to the collapse of several startups as they didn’t have a data protection officer or the correct security measures in place.

 Worse still, experts expect the situation to deteriorate even further.
 A report released in February 2018 indicates that annual cybercrime costs will hit $6 trillion by 2021.